Ware Senbei: Classic Japanese “Broken” Rice Crackers

-This Senbei has its origin in defective Senbei rice crackers, such as broken pieces and curved shapes of Senbei.
+This Senbei has its roots in defective products, such as broken pieces or curved shapes of Senbei.

-According to the product package, the reason why the Senbei is broken into pieces is because the seasoning, such as soy sauce, is well infiltrated into the cracks.
+According to the description on the packaging, why the Senbei is broken into small pieces is that seasonings, such as soy sauce, well infiltrate into the cracks.